-You're likely to first see your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in disorders of the nervous system (neurologist).
+You may be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).

 What you can do